 The IPsec Public Key Sub-TLV is derived from the Key Exchange Sub-TLV described in [SECURE-EVPN] with an addition of Duration filed to define the IPSec SA life span.
-The edge nodes would pick the shortest duration value between the SDWAN SAFI pairs.
+The edge nodes would pick the shortest duration value advertised by the peers.